umutfirat/Machine-Learning-Methods/README.md

 - **Initial Accuracy:** The model achieved an accuracy of approximately 95-97% with n_neighbors=3.

 - **Hyperparameter Tuning:** The optimal value of K was determined by plotting accuracy values for K ranging from 1 to 20.

+## 2. Decision Tree Algorithm

+This section contains the implementation of the Decision Tree algorithm using the Iris dataset provided by scikit-learn.
+The workflow includes the following steps:

+- **Get Data**: Load the Iris dataset using `scikit-learn` and prepare the features and target labels.
+- **Prepare Data**: Extract the features (`X`) and target labels (`y`).
+- **Split Data**: Divide the dataset into training and testing sets (80% training, 20% testing).
+- **Train Data**: Train the Decision Tree algorithm with `criterion="gini"` and a maximum depth of 5.
+- **Test Data**: Evaluate the model's performance using accuracy score and confusion matrix.
+- **Plot Model**: Visualize the decision tree using `plot_tree` from `matplotlib`.
+- **Feature Importances**: Calculate and display the feature importances based on the trained model.

+### Results

+- **Accuracy Rating**: The model achieved an accuracy of approximately 96% on the test set.

+- **Confusion Matrix**: The confusion matrix shows the classification performance across the different species of Iris.

+- **Feature Importances**: The top features contributing the most to the decision-making process were identified.